Paytm IPO in progress: Five things to know before you invest

 Here's a look at five things to know before you invest in the IPO of Vijay Shekhar Sharma-led company.

-- The company clocked a 110% rise in gross merchandising value (GMV) to Rs 1,46,900 crore for the quarter ended June 2021.
+- The company clocked a 110 per cent rise in gross merchandising value (GMV) to Rs 1,46,900 crore for the quarter ended June 2021.
 Paytm reported a GMV of Rs 69,700 crore in the first quarter of previous fiscal.
-GMV rose 33% to Rs 4,03,300 crore for fiscal ended March 2021 against Rs 3,03,200 crore GMV for fiscal ended March 2020.
+GMV rose 33 per cent to Rs 4,03,300 crore for fiscal ended March 2021 against Rs 3,03,200 crore GMV for fiscal ended March 2020.
 GMV stood at Rs 2,29,200 crore for fiscal ended March 2019.
 The company defines GMV as the rupee value of total payments made to merchants through transactions on its app, through Paytm Payment Instruments or through our payment solutions, over a period.
 It excludes any consumer-to-consumer payment service such as money transfers.

 - In FY19, the firm reported a loss of Rs 4,181 crore.
 Its loss narrowed to Rs 2,842 crore in FY20.
 In the last fiscal, Paytm logged a loss of Rs 1,696 crore.
 However, the firm's loss widened to Rs 380 crore in the first quarter of FY21 against Rs 281 crore loss reported in Q1 of last fiscal.